-Every hit song has one thing in common - a great melody.
+Every hit song has one thing in common; a great melody.
 Creating memorable melodies over a chord progression is one of the best skills any musician can have since a strong melody can easily make or break a song.
 However, it can be challenging to learn the art of melody writing especially if you haven't written a song in the past.

-Thankfully, we'll break down the melody writing process step by step so that you can craft your own melody in no time at all.
+We'll break down the melody writing process step by step so that you can craft your own melody in no time at all.
 We'll also share what makes a melody good and how to break past writer's block so that you can write without issue.
 Let's dive into it!

 What Is A Melody?